Canleskis/particular/README.md

 The main goal of this crate is to provide users with a simple API to setup N-body gravitational simulations that can easily be integrated into existing game and physics engines.
 Thus it does not include numerical integration or other similar tools and instead only focuses on the acceleration calculations.

-Currently, provided [`ComputeMethods`] are naive and iterate over the particles and sum the acceleration caused by the `massive` particles.
+Currently, provided `ComputeMethods` are naive and iterate over the particles and sum the acceleration caused by the `massive` particles.
 I will likely provide algorithms such as e.g. [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) in the future.

-Particular can be used with a parallel implementation on the CPU thanks to the [rayon](https://github.com/rayon-rs/rayon) crate.
+Particular can be used with a parallel implementation on the CPU thanks to [rayon](https://github.com/rayon-rs/rayon).
 Enable the "parallel" feature to access the available compute methods.

 Particular can also be used on the GPU thanks to [wgpu](https://github.com/gfx-rs/wgpu).
 Enable the "gpu" feature to access the available compute methods.

 # Using Particular

-The API to setup a simulation is straightforward:

 ## Implementing the `Particle` trait